 Modern nuclear energy is produced through a process of nuclear fission with uranium fuel.
 Neutrons collide with uranium atoms which then split into more neutrons and decay products to repeat the process; each split produces a fairly large amount of energy which is then used in nuclear power generation.
 The exact methods can vary, but – often – fuel rods made of uranium undergo nuclear fission, and the resulting energy is used to heat water into steam.
 The steam then turns a turbine in the nuclear plant to create electricity.

 This process does create radioactive waste, typically in the form of another uranium isotope, plutonium, and other potentially radioactive materials.
 The radioactive waste must be stored responsibly and for a fairly long period of time (anywhere between many decades to many hundreds of years) before it becomes inert and safe.

 The Great Nuclear Energy Debate

-Experts still question whether the world should call nuclear power "renewable."
+Experts still question whether the world should call nuclear power a "renewable" energy resource.
 Those who want to classify nuclear energy as renewable cite the fact that it has low carbon emission -- just the way renewable sources such as wind and solar do.
 Non-renewable fuels, such as natural gas and oil, produce byproducts that harm the environment through global warming emissions.
 Those opposed to calling nuclear power renewable note that nuclear power plants create harmful waste.

 Arguments For Nuclear Power Renewability